libmapper/libmapper/doc/tutorials/tutorial_c.md

 Now that we know how to create a sender, it would be useful to also know how to receive signals, so that we can create a sender-receiver pair to test out the provided mapping functionality.
+The current value and timestamp for a signal can be retrieved at any time by calling `msig_value()`, however for event-driven applications you may want to be informed of new values as they are received or generated.

-As mentioned above, the `mdev_add_input` function takes an optional `handler` and `user_data`.
+As mentioned above, the `mdev_add_input()` function takes an optional `handler` and `user_data`.
 This is a function that will be called whenever the value of that signal changes.
-To create a receiver for a synthesizer parameter "pulse width" (given as a ratio between 0 and 1), specify a handler when calling `mdev_add_input`.
+To create a receiver for a synthesizer parameter "pulse width" (given as a ratio between 0 and 1), specify a handler when calling `mdev_add_input()`.
 We'll imagine there is some C++ synthesizer implemented as a class `Synthesizer` which has functions `setPulseWidth()` which sets the pulse width in a thread-safe manner, and `startAudioInBackground()` which sets up the